 - Be Prepared for the Proposed Rule Establishing Paid Sick Leave

 - OFCCP Settlement Timeline

 - Which Veterans are Covered Under “Active Duty Wartime or Campaign Badge Veteran”?

 Posters, Policy Statements & Guidelines

 - “EEO is the Law” Poster Supplement

 - DFEH Transgender Guidelines

 Companies of all sizes struggle to remain compliant with increasingly complex affirmative action regulations.
-It is important for federal contractors to stay informed and seek advice from an affirmative action expert to ensure their companies and plans comply with E.O.
-11246.Career Resources, Inc. will continue to bring you the latest affirmative action news.
-If you have any questions or concerns with your affirmative action plan, contact us at Info@CRIncorporated.com.
+Federal contractors need to stay informed and seek advice from an affirmative action expert to ensure their companies and plans comply with E.O.
+11246.